Athaliah Molokomme

 Athaliah Molokomme was the attorney general of Botswana until 2017 and is the first woman to hold that position.
 Molokomme has been committed to advocacy for women's rights at conferences, workshops, and seminars around the world.
 Dr. Athaliah Molokomme was appointed as Permanent Representative of Botswana to the UN in Geneva and Ambassador to Switzerland in May 2018.

 Early life and education

 Athaliah Maoka Lesiba Molokomme was born on 4 December 1959 in Francistown, Botswana.
-She was the second of nine children born to teachers Imelda Mishodzi Molokomme and Rufus Oka Kabiwa.
+She was the second of nine children born to teachers Imelda Mishodzi Molokomme and Rufus Oka Kabiwa Molokomme.